Welcome To The

 The membership card must be displayed while using the shotgun ranges, or any or the other ranges.

-WAC members that have not completed the Shotgun Safety Overview, will be considered guests and the following conditions will apply.
+WAC members that have not completed the Shotgun Safety Overview will pay member rates, but will be considered guests on the shotgun fields, and the following conditions will apply:

 All events and contacts are listed on Our Complete Chapter Calendar